What Is V-Beam Technology?

 This pulsed-dye laser (PDL) treatment method can also be used for skin conditions that are due to pigmentation problems.
 A few examples of these conditions that can be treated with V-Beam technology include:

 V-Beam technology holds many benefits over various other forms of PDL treatment.
-The most obvious is the fact that the V-Beam is so laser-targeted that it can treat small areas like individual brown spots.
+The most obvious is the fact that the V-Beam is so targeted that it can treat small areas like individual brown spots.
 It’s intended to treat smaller imperfections in the skin instead of larger ones.

 Consult With Dr. Kwan Today

 If you live near the San Francisco, California region and are considering V-Beam treatment, go ahead and give Kwan Dermatology a call.
 Dr. Kwan is a world expert in the treatment and care of ethnic skin conditions.
-His hand-picked team of professionals at Kwan Dermatology are highly-skilled by Dr. Kwan himself and will help to produce the best quality of skin possible.
+His hand-picked team of professionals at Kwan Dermatology are highly trained by Dr. Kwan himself and will help to produce the best quality of skin possible.